Instagram/IGListKit/.github/CONTRIBUTING.md

 * 4 spaces for indentation rather than tabs
 * Public classes and methods must contain header documentation
-* Use plain C functions whenever possible (as opposed to class methods)
+* Use plain C functions instead of class methods whenever possible
-* Restrict subclassing (objc macro, final in examples), except when the class is designed for subclassing.
+* Restrict subclassing (`IGLK_SUBCLASSING_RESTRICTED` macro or `final` in Swift), unless the class is designed for subclassing.
-* Instance variables instead of properties
+* Use instance variables instead of properties
-* Create local variables instead of accessing properties like 'self.property' repeatedly.
-This results in a larger binary and extra 'objc_msgSend(...)' calls.
+* Create local variables instead of repeatedly accessing properties like `self.property`.
+This results in a larger binary and extra `objc_msgSend(...)` calls.

 ## Updating Testing Dependencies